 Scratch that…I need to.
 No, scratch that…I’m going to, one way or another.

 It’s not a vanity thing.
 It’s not like I just “march to the beat of my own drum”.
 I just can’t get invested fully if I’m working on someone else’s idea.
 I can’t take ownership of it, and that means the end result would be a half-hearted attempt at best.

 Now, you might think this makes it impossible for me to work for someone, but actually I’ve proven to be a tremendous asset to anyone I work for, provided they learn how to manage an entrepreneur.

-For the record, after freelancing for the first 8 year of my career, I’ve spent the last 5 working for two different companies as an employee.
+For the record, after freelancing for the first 8 year of my career, I’ve spent the last 7 working for two different companies as an employee.
 Both companies have gotten the best out of me.
-Any good manager I’ve worked for eventually figured out the simple truth that I don’t like being told what to do or how to do something…rather, I need to be told what the desired outcome is or what the goals are.
+Any good manager I’ve worked for eventually figured out the simple truth that I don’t like being simply told what to do or how to do something…rather, I need to be told what the desired outcome is or what the goals are.
 If you let me tackle the problem in my own way, while trying to achieve an agreed upon result, you’ll find that I do exceptional work.
-That’s how you turn my particular character flaw (only wanting to work on my own ideas) into an asset.
-Which brings me to #2…

 #2 – I Love Starting Things

 Here’s the deal…I love working on new things because it’s about the unknown.
 It’s about the risk involved.
 No, not financial risk necessarily.
 I’m actually personally very conservative financially.
 The risk I’m talking about is how the market will receive it.